opengisch/pum-pitch/geopython_2018/speech.md

 - This involves the design of new features and sometimes the refactoring of existing ones with consequent evolution of the code and the database...

 ## Code evolution
 For code evolution's management, methodologies have spread widely and are universally accepted.
-One in all in the open-source area, is linked to the git software, which pushes the developer to work on a copy of the code, test the changes locally, and then merge the changes in the production code and push it back in the production repository.
+One of the most used is code versioning.
+Software like GIT push the developer to work on a copy of the code, test the changes locally, and then merge the changes in the production code and push it back in the production repository.

 ## DB evolution
 In the database area, however, often changes are managed in a more informal way even if there are recognized practices.